11111 South Forrestville Avenue

 Please click here to view the Presidential Proclamation establishing Pullman as a national monument.

-Hotel Florence, named for Pullman’s daughter, was constructed as lodging for visiting businessmen and dignitaries.
-The original portion, built in 1881, is a Queen Anne-style brick and limestone building with a large front veranda.
-The first floor contained a lobby, women’s parlor, men’s reading and billiards rooms, saloon, dining room and kitchen facilities.
-On the second, third, and fourth floors were the guestrooms and suites.
-An extensive annex was constructed in 1914.
+Named for George M. Pullman’s oldest of four children, the Hotel Florence was constructed as lodging for visiting businessmen and dignitaries.
+The original portion, built in 1881, is a Queen Anne-style wood-framed brick and limestone building with a large front veranda.
+The first floor contains the hotel lobby, a main staircase, a women’s parlor, men’s reading and billiards rooms, and two dining rooms.
+Historically, it also included a private bar, a barber shop, a kitchen, and two servant dining rooms.
+The Hotel’s west wing featured guest rooms and suites on the second, third, and fourth floors, interspersed with the head housekeeper’s rooms and maids’ rooms.
+The Hotel’s east wing housed unaccompanied hotel staff.
+An extensive Hotel Florence Annex was constructed in 1914 and provided housing for the influx of workers at the Steel Erecting Shops and the Calumet Shops.

 Accessibility Information